ufs-community/land-DA_workflow/README.md

 The Land DA System User's Guide associated with the development branch is at: https://land-da.readthedocs.io/en/develop/, while the guide specific to the Land DA v1.0.0 release can be found at: https://land-da.readthedocs.io/en/release-public-v1.0.0/.
 Users may download data for use with the most recent release from the [Land DA data bucket](https://noaa-ufs-land-da-pds.s3.amazonaws.com/index.html#current_land_da_release_data/).
 The [Land DA Docker Hub](https://hub.docker.com/r/noaaepic/ubuntu20.04-intel-landda) hosts Land DA containers.
 These containers package the Land DA System together with all its software dependencies for an easier experience building and running Land DA.

 UFS Development Team.
-(2023, March 2).
-Unified Forecast System (UFS) Land Data Assimilation System Land Data Assimilation System (Land DA) (Version v1.0.0).
+(2023, March 6).
+Unified Forecast System (UFS) Land Data Assimilation (DA) System (Version v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.7675721